Example Mapping: Making Stories Concrete

 But cards on a table aren’t software.
 Tom picks up his bag.
 “Right.
 I’m going to build this.”

 “Which part first?”
 Lee asks.
-“You’ve got red cards to resolve, Maya needs the subscription system live and hitting 200 subscribers before the seed money runs out, and some of these stories reduce more risk than others.
+“You’ve got red cards to resolve, Maya needs the subscription system live and 200 subscribers on it before the second-tranche deadline, and some of these stories reduce more risk than others.
 What order gives you the most confidence that you’ll ship something useful by then?”

 Tom looks at the cards.
 He knows what to build.
 He doesn’t know what to build first, or how to make the building predictable.
 None of them do.
 Not yet.